contentful/widget-sdk/docs/guides/technical-debt.md

 - code hotspots that need constant improvement, and
 - deprecated programming patterns

-`Deprecated`: Angular, Karma, Enzyme, Stylus, Sinon, gulp
+`Deprecated`: Angular, Karma, Enzyme, Sinon, Redux

 `Use instead`: React, Jest, React Testing Library, Emotion, CSS-in-JS, webpack

-`Some usage`: Redux

 If you come across code that you see as technical debt then please record it here.
 If the debt is localized it suffices to put a `TODO` comment into the code